physimals/quantiphyse/README.md

 `python qp.py`

-### Packaging
+#### Packaging

 The scripts packaging/build.py is used to build a frozen distribution package in the form of a compressed archive (`tar.gz` or `.zip`) and a platform-dependent package (`deb`, `msi` or `dpg`).
 It should run autonomously, however you may need to input the sudo password on Linux in order to build a `deb` package.

 The `--snapshot` option removes the version number from package filenames so you can provided them for download without having to change the link URLs.

-The `--maxi` option builds a package which includes the Fabber frontend widgets.
+The `--maxi` option builds a package which includes selected plugins, assuming these are downloaded

 #### OSx 10.11

-*NB: this guide is still a work in progress.
-Please let me know if something doesn't work*

 Installing from source on OSX is not fun.
 The major issue is QT since the required version (4.8) is deprecated and hard to install properly.